Mad cow crisis: Symptoms

 The brains of affected animals show characteristic spongiform degeneration and florid plaques.

 BSE affects the brain and spinal cord of cattle.
 It causes brain lesions characterized by spongy changes visible under the light microscope, corresponding to vacuolated neurons.
 Neurons are lost to varying degrees, and astrocytes and microglia (brain cells with an immune function) multiply.
 Pathogens accumulate to form characteristic amyloid plaques, though these are less prevalent than in other transmissible spongiform encephalopathies.

 External symptoms generally appear 4 to 5 years after contamination, and always in animals over 2 years of age (generally between 3 and 7 years).
 Initially, they are manifested by a change in the animal's behavior (nervousness and aggressiveness), which may sometimes kick, show apprehension and hypersensitivity to external stimuli (noise, touch, dazzle), and isolate itself from the rest of the herd.
 Milk production and weight generally decrease, while appetite remains unchanged.
 Progression can last from a week to a year, with the different phases of the disease varying in duration from one animal to another.
 In the final stage of evolution, the animal has real locomotion problems.
 They frequently lose their balance, sometimes unable to stand up again.

 Physiologically, the animal is tachycardic and feverless.
 However, the appearance of these symptoms is not a sure sign of BSE.
 In fact, locomotor disorders such as grass tetany are common in cattle, making diagnosis of the disease difficult.

-An unconventional pathogen
+Nature of the pathogen

-The actual nature of the infectious agent is the subject of much debate.
-The theory now widely accepted by the scientific community is that of the prion, a protein which, in the case of the disease, adopts an abnormal conformation that can be transmitted to other healthy proteins.
-An alternative theory is the viral agent, which would more easily explain the agent's ability to generate multiple strains.
-It is a so-called resistant form of the prion (PrP^{Sc}, also known as PrP^{Res}, PrP^{D}, or PrP^{BSE}) that is responsible for the disease.
-The proteins accumulate in the brain, eventually leading to neuron death and the formation of amyloid plaques.
+The nature of the infectious agent remains debated.
+The leading theory is that a protein folds abnormally and becomes a prion, capable of causing other proteins to also fold incorrectly.
+A resistant form of the prion (PrP^{Sc}, also known as PrP^{Res}, PrP^{D}, or PrP^{BSE}) accumulates in the brain, eventually leading to neuronal death and the formation of amyloid plaques.

 As a protein, the prion has no metabolism of its own, and is therefore resistant to freezing, desiccation and heat at normal cooking temperatures, even those reached for pasteurization and sterilization.
-In fact, to be destroyed, the prion must be heated to 133 °C for 20 minutes at 3 bars of pressure.
+To be destroyed, the prion must be heated to 133 °C for 20 minutes at 3 bars of pressure.